m0rrism0rris/quake-guide/quake/quakespasm/macosx_guide.md

 Download it from [http://www.quaketastic.com/files/misc/litvis_packs/id1_litvis.zip]

-Place the 'maps' folder it contains into your id1 folder
+Place the *maps* folder it contains into your id1 folder

 #